prathamgahlout/moodle-automated-attendance/Readme.md

 Keep in mind that you have to daily update the schedule.txt file only.

-Now just fire it up with,
+Now from the Scripts directory just fire it up with,

 `$ python RunScript.py`